 3. Offer to Take on Leadership Roles or Extra Projects

-From organizing a charity sports-day to mentoring a younger colleague yourself, oftentimes just giving back a bit of time or knowledge can help you improve your own skills.
+From organizing a charity sports-day to mentoring a younger colleague yourself oftentimes just giving back a bit of time or knowledge can help you improve your own skills.
 When you sit down to explain something to a new employee, you might realize just how much you already know.

-4. Practise on Your Own After Hours
+4. Practice on Your Own After Hours

 As explained above, practicing some of these skills on your own at home can be a great, safe way to get the edge on your day job.
 Re-organize your closet, or your finances, or your fridge!
-Whatever it is, try a new technique and if it works, take it into the workplace the next day.
+Whatever it is, try a new technique and if it works then take it into the workplace the next day.